micael-w/micael-w.github.io/README.md

 ## Tip Calculator

 [Tip Calculator](http://micael-w.github.io/tip-calculator/) is a calculator for calculating tips.
 It was made with classes as part of an introduction to OOP.
 I tried to make it as minimal and DRY as possible.
 The array bpt and the variables b, p and t are only named like that because it makes sense that the variables b, p and t gets pushed into the array bpt and I don't want line breaks everywhere.
-It's bad practice.

 ## Cute Animals Generator